-If you use one of the links listed in this post, I will earn a commission.
-If you find the information on my website helpful, using one of these links in this post is a great way to show your appreciation at no additional cost to you.
+If you use one of the links listed in this post, I will earn a small commission.
+If you find the information on my website helpful, using one of the links in this post is a great way to show your appreciation at no additional cost to you.
 Thank you!

 Another gift that delighted them came from their other set of grandparents.
 My in-laws gave them each their own travel toiletry bag.
 This is another item that is good to have in different colors for each family member.

-The ladies and young ladies in your life might appreciate a travel jewelry organizer.
+The ladies in your life might appreciate a travel jewelry organizer.
 Mine is a different style than this, but if I had to buy one today, I’d pick this one because it is very organized.
-I bought one for each of my daughters last year and they love them.
+I bought one for each of my daughters and they love them.

-My husband really likes using a backpack for his personal item when he flies.
-I recently bought myself an underseat bag on wheels.
-With airlines charging for checked luggage and even carry-ons in the overhead bins, it’s important to make the most of the free bag.
-And having it on wheels just makes life so much easier.
-I love it.
+My husband has always used a backpack for his personal item when he flies.
+For me, it depends on the trip.
+For several years, my preference was an under-seat bag on wheels.
+With airlines charging for checked luggage and sometimes even carry-ons in the overhead bins, it’s important to make the most of the free bag.
+And having it on wheels just makes getting around an airport so much easier.
 It’s also the perfect size for an overnight trip, even if I’m not flying anywhere.

 When I’m standing in a long line of people checking in their luggage, I really wish that everyone would own their own luggage scale and use it before they leave home.

 Some hotel rooms just don’t have enough places to plug in all the devices that you want to charge overnight, so a device like this can make your life easier.
-I bought myself one of these last year and I love it.
+I bought myself one of these a few years ago and I love it.
 It’s a whole lot of usefulness packed into a small device.